hashxim/hconMD/Work_MD/SPAC - Introduction.md

 ## How SPACs work
 In order to take company public, a SPAC will merge with the private company.
 The company then get a spot in the exchange and a **new ticker**.
 After merger, investor who own shares in the blank check company now owns a piece of the new entity and the founders of the SPAC get a large part of it too.
 SPACs are mostly owned by veteran corporate leaders and big investors, private equity firms and usually smaller amount of shares are available for the public.

-For companies going public, SPAC offer different
+For companies going public, SPAC offer different approach than traditional IPOs:
+### Traditional IPOs
+Private company works with underwriter / investment banks to work out a deal and then takes the company public.
+The process can take months and
+###

 ![SPAC Ownership](https://github.com/hashxim/hconMD/raw/master/Work_MD/Resources/SPAC%20Ownership.JPG)